Aged Care Financial Sustainability: The Complete Guide for Providers

 Pillar 1: Revenue Optimisation

 Revenue optimisation in aged care means capturing every dollar of funding the organisation is entitled to.
+It is not about gaming classification systems — it is about ensuring clinical reality is accurately reflected in funding claims.
 The primary revenue levers include:

-AN-ACC classification accuracy: Quarterly classification reviews, timely reclassification requests, and clinical documentation that supports accurate assessment.
+Quarterly classification reviews, timely reclassification requests, and clinical documentation that supports accurate assessment form the backbone of revenue integrity.
 The revenue impact of getting this right is typically $5,000–$15,000 per resident per year.
+Providers who have implemented structured AN-ACC reclassification revenue recovery processes consistently outperform those relying on ad-hoc reviews.
+A dedicated classification governance framework — including pre-assessment checklists, documentation audits, and post-assessment reconciliation — is non-negotiable for any provider serious about revenue sustainability.

-Occupancy management: Every empty bed carries the full cost of facility overheads with zero AN-ACC class funding.
+Every empty bed carries the full cost of facility overheads with zero AN-ACC class funding.
 Maintaining occupancy above 93% is a financial imperative.
 Build an admissions pipeline, manage waitlists actively, and track the time from vacancy to admission.
+Best-practice providers measure their vacancy cost per day and report it alongside occupancy rates at every board meeting.
+If your average time from vacancy to admission exceeds 14 days, there is margin leaking from your operation that no amount of cost cutting can recover.

-Accommodation revenue: Strategic pricing of RADs and DAPs, benchmarked against local market comparators.
-Regular review of pricing to reflect facility improvements and market conditions.
+Strategic pricing of RADs and DAPs, benchmarked against local market comparators, is an often-overlooked revenue lever.
+Regular review of pricing to reflect facility improvements and market conditions can deliver material uplift.
+Providers should model the financial impact of different RAD/DAP mixes and set pricing strategies that align with cash flow needs and investment returns.

-Additional services: Fee-for-service and packaged additional services provide margin that is not subject to government pricing constraints.
+Fee-for-service and packaged additional services provide margin that is not subject to government pricing constraints.
 Providers who develop a compelling additional services offering diversify their revenue base and improve overall sustainability.
+The key is ensuring additional services are genuinely valued by residents and families, properly disclosed, and priced to deliver positive contribution margin after all direct costs are accounted for.

 Pillar 2: Cost Efficiency

 Cost efficiency in aged care is not about cutting services.
-It is about eliminating waste, improving productivity, and ensuring every dollar spent delivers value.
+It is about eliminating waste, improving productivity, and ensuring every dollar spent delivers value to residents and the organisation.
 The primary cost levers include:

-Workforce cost management: Labour is 65–75% of costs.
+Labour is 65–75% of costs in residential aged care.
 Roster optimisation, skill mix management, agency usage reduction, and leave management are the highest-impact cost levers.
 Invest in rostering technology and workforce analytics.
+Providers who track agency spend as a percentage of total labour cost — and set quarterly reduction targets — typically achieve 15–25% reductions within six months.
+Every percentage point of agency usage replaced by permanent or casual staff improves both cost performance and care continuity.

-Procurement and supply chain: Non-labour costs (food, consumables, utilities, maintenance) should be reviewed annually.
+Non-labour costs (food, consumables, utilities, maintenance) should be reviewed annually.
 Group purchasing, supplier consolidation, and contract benchmarking typically deliver 5–10% savings.
+For multi-site providers, centralised procurement functions pay for themselves within the first year.
+Even single-site providers can access group purchasing arrangements through sector buying groups.

-Corporate overhead efficiency: Shared services, technology-enabled processes, and organisational structure review can reduce corporate overhead costs.
+Shared services, technology-enabled processes, and organisational structure review can reduce corporate overhead costs.
 Benchmark your corporate cost ratio against peers to identify efficiency opportunities.
+Best-practice providers maintain corporate overheads below 12% of total revenue — if yours exceeds 15%, there are structural savings available that will not affect frontline care delivery.

 Pillar 3: Strategic Capital Allocation